 I have quite a powerful PC, but I’m forced to run the game on “high” rather than “maximum” and even then there are fairly regular performance issues and drops in framerate.
-Fortunately, the turn-based nature of the game means that it rarely actually effects gameplay.
-The loading times are also a lot longer that its predecessor, but that’s to be expected given the increase in visual quality.
+Fortunately, the turn-based nature of the game means that it rarely actually affects gameplay.
+The loading times are also a lot longer than its predecessor, but that’s to be expected given the increase in visual quality.

 The procedurally generated content is great for replayability, as you should never play on the same map twice.
-However, I am concerned that no single level will be particularly memorable, as they would be if they were hand designed.
-However, particularly if different options, tilesets, weather and so on are released by Firaxis and the modders, the replayability should outweigh the lack of memorability and should, at least, avoid the level fatigue encountered during multiple playthroughs of XEU.
+However, I am concerned that no single level will be particularly memorable, as they would be if they were hand-designed.
+However, particularly if different options, tilesets, weather and so on are released by Firaxis and the modders, the replayability should outweigh the lack of memorability and should, at least, avoid the level of fatigue encountered during multiple playthroughs of XEU.

 There are a lot of little bugs too.
 Windows will smash before the grenade you’ve thrown actually goes through them.
-Soldiers will try to hack terminals but the screen you’re supposed to click on will be inside a wall so you can’t see it, and sometimes you just can’t seem to click on the right floor of a building that you want to move your soldier to.
+Soldiers will try to hack terminals but the screen you’re supposed to click on will be inside a wall so you can’t see it, and sometimes you just can’t seem to click on the right floor of a building that you want to move your soldier too.
 In many situations, such as when you detect a new group of enemies, the game will just sit and wait for several seconds before anything else happens.
-I presume that the game is streaming in animations or something, but its a little distracting.
+I presume that the game is streaming in animations or something, but it’s a little distracting.
 Also, sometimes “promotion earned” will pop up before your soldier has actually attacked, which is a sort of positive spoiler.
 Nothing really game-breaking, but hopefully most of them will be patched out soon!

 My other concern is that comments from the characters, particularly Central and Dr Tygen, are a little too generic and there aren’t many variations in what they have to say, so they are already becoming a little repetitive.
 Central also seems more ‘naggy’ and less likeable than in the previous game, for example when he complains about “heavy civilian casualties” every time the first civilian (inevitably) dies during a Terror Mission.